Home Remedies and Natural Cures

 Precautions

-Taken in large doses, artemisia can be poisonous and produce stomach upsets, including intestinal cramping, nausea and vomiting.
+Taken in large doses, it can be poisonous and produce stomach upsets, including intestinal cramping, nausea and vomiting.
 Central nervous system reactions can also occur, which produce dizziness and headaches.

 Should only be considered for very short-term use and should only be taken while under the supervision of a professionally trained herbalist.

-New herbal practitioners and laypersons are strongly advised not to use artemisia herbs on their own.
+New herbal practitioners and laypersons are strongly advised not to use these herbs on their own.

 As useful as they can be for natural cures and home remedies, artemisia and similar herbs can sometimes reduce the effectiveness of other medications or not interact well with their chemical components.
 Therefore, it is important that anyone under a doctor's care for treatment of a serious illness discuss the use of artemisia or other herbs before beginning their use.